Claualvarez/ECCB2020/Sequence-structure.md

 Goal: Predict a protein structure by homology modeling methods, based on the sequence similarity to another protein whose three-dimensional structure is determined.

-1. Go to the (SWISS-MODEL)[https://swissmodel.expasy.org/interactive] site.
+1. Go to the [SWISS-MODEL](https://swissmodel.expasy.org/interactive) site.
-2. Access to the (UniProt site)[https://www.uniprot.org/] and search the code ("Q0PC81")].
+2. Access to the [UniProt site](https://www.uniprot.org/) and search the code ``Q0PC81``.
 This is the protein you will model, the hemerythrin of Campylobacter jejuni.
-3. Go back to the (SWISS-MODEL)[https://swissmodel.expasy.org/interactive] site and paste the code "Q0PC81" (without quotation marks) in the "Target Sequence(s)" space.
+3. Go back to the [SWISS-MODEL](https://swissmodel.expasy.org/interactive) site and paste the code "Q0PC81" (without quotation marks) in the "Target Sequence(s)" space.

 ![swissmodel.png](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/swissmodel.png?raw=true)

 ![swissmodel.png](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/uniprotsequencesp.png?raw=true)

 4. Add a title to your project, name it "Hemerythrin" and append your email (optional).
 5. Click on the left blue button "Search for templates".
-The templates search will use (BLAST)[https://blast.ncbi.nlm.nih.gov/Blast.cgi] and (HHblits)[https://toolkit.tuebingen.mpg.de/tools/hhblits].
+The templates search will use [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) and [HHblits](https://toolkit.tuebingen.mpg.de/tools/hhblits).
 Wait for some minutes.

  ![waitswissmodel.png](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/waitswissmodel.png?raw=true)